Glebanister/van_kampen_diagramm/README.md

 # Van Kampen diagramm generator

 Tool for generating Van Kampen diagramms.
-Does not work correctly at this moment.
+Not all generated graphs are planar :(

 ## Usage